Centre For Philosophy

 Centre for Philosophy was set up in 1999 in the School of Social Sciences.
 The Centre aims at studying problems and concerns of philosophy cutting across traditions and narrow disciplinary boundaries.
 Issue-oriented interdisciplinary approach in teaching and research is the core focus of the Centre.

 The academic programmes are intended to provide students a strong foundation in the discipline of philosophy by encouraging engagements with substantive questions and contemporary concerns.
-Along with the study of foremost themes in ontology, epistemology, and ethics, the curricula of the Centre have been designed to explore newer enterprises in philosophy.
+Along with the study of foremost themes in ontology, epistemology, ethics, and Indian Philosophy, the curricula of the Centre have been designed to explore newer enterprises in philosophy.
 The courses of study also focus on training students to read original texts, both classical and contemporary, and to write philosophical essays.

 The Centre for Philosophy constantly strives to create a body of scholarly work that can yield newer and richer reflections on philosophical issues and problems.